Artist: Kim Yosu - on Unsplash

 Funeral and Memorial Services

-are sacred spaces where we pause to uplift the life and essential nature of a divine-human in the most basic and profound ways their life touched others.
-Collective morning for what is loved, will be grieved, helping the hearts of those who remain.
-Through stories and artifacts, the smallest of details along with the grandest events are reminisced alongside their human transgressions and heart desires.
+are sacred spaces where we pause to uplift the life of a loved human in their most basic and profound nature.
+Collective morning for what is loved, is grieved, helping the hearts of those who remain.
+Through stories, artifacts, the smallest of details, along with the grandest of their desires, they are reminisced and said good-bye.

-A good ceremony captures the human and spiritual values of the person who lived them and lights the way for the Being who is new to being dead, helping them get to where they are going.
+A good ceremony captures the human and spiritual values of the person who lived them and lights the way for the Being who is new to being dead, to where they are going.

 Artist: Travis Grossen_Unsplash